Ice-sheet Britain

 The result of the meltwater deluge was to send huge quantities of sludge across lowland Britain, and into coastal waters.

-As the meltwater and its contents crossed land and coastal waters it carved striations on surfaces, eroded deep potholes, and formed drumlins in various ways.
+As the meltwater and its contents crossed land and coastal waters it carved striations on surfaces, eroded deep potholes, and formed drumlins and moraines in various ways.

 *